breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">TIL: CFL parsing can be reduced to boolean matrix multiplication (Valiant, 1975), known to be subcubic (Strassen, 1969), and later proven an asymptotic lower bound (Lee, 1997).
 This admits efficient GPGPU implementation (Azimov, 2017) in <a href="https://twitter.com/YaccConstructor?ref_src=twsrc%5Etfw">@YaccConstructor</a> <a href="https://t.co/3Vbml0v6b9">https://t.co/3Vbml0v6b9</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277136195118600192?ref_src=twsrc%5Etfw">June 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-This astonishing result suggests that, at least for context-free and less powerful languages, there is a parsing algorithm which is equivalent to matrix multiplication.
+This astonishing result suggests that, at least for context-free languages and their subsets, there is a parsing algorithm which is equivalent to matrix multiplication.
 For example, all of the following automata can be simulated using matrix multiplication:

 - [Pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton)
 - [Buchi automata](https://en.wikipedia.org/wiki/B%C3%BCchi_automaton)